COVID: Situation in Germany's hospitals is 'dramatic' | DW | 15.04.2021

 "It will take until the summer, not at the beginning of July but in the summer in the third quarter, until we have achieved group immunity," Spahn said.

-Under Germany's federal system, each state has had the power to apply measures as they saw fit.
+Under Germany's federal system, each state has had the power to apply measures as it saw fit.

 But Cabinet members on Tuesday approved legal changes to grant the federal government more power to enforce coronavirus regulations in German states.